zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ### Navigation

 Use the tabs & sections to organize content.
-The Basics tab should be the starting point for all creates and where essential configurations should be placed.
-The design should allow for quick deployments at any time with unrestricted navigation between tabs.
-Enabling customers to freely navigate reduces the friction for customers looking to learn about your resource which can lead to additional deployments.
+The `Basics` tab should be the starting point for all creates and contain essential configuration info.
+The design should allow for quick resource creation at any time with unrestricted navigation between tabs.
+Enabling customers to freely navigate the tabs reduces the friction for customers looking to learn about your resource.
+The combination of quick creates and tab exploration can lead to additional resource deployments over time.

 ![alt-text](../media/top-extensions-create/Tabs.png "Create experience with Tabs")

 ## Behavior

 ### Tabs
-Tabs help to group sections of the create experience into manageable categories.
-Tabs also separate required fields from optional fields for faster configuration.
+Tabs group sections of the create experience into manageable categories.
+Tabs also separate required information from optional information for simpler configuration.

 Most creates should have a minimum of 3 tabs; `Basics`, `Tags`, `Review + create`.
 All other tabs are optional.